Dragon Lake Veterinary Hospital

 Once the horse is sedated enough, their head is generally secured in some way.
 If you bring your horse into the clinic, they can be held in the stocks.
 On the farm, they might be tied with a quick release, supported by a specially designed head support, or sometimes held by an assistant, and you will need a nice, flat surface.
 Whatever the mechanism, it is important to keep an eye on their balance.
 Horses use their head and neck as a counter-balance and may need the freedom to use that while sedated.

-Furthermore, wild horses are also not asked to do the things that we expect from our riding companions.
+The way horses in the wild graze and chew naturally wears the teeth and prevents sharp points and hooks.
+Wild horses are also not asked to do the things that we expect from our riding companions.
 They do not have to carry a rider, or a bit, or balance themselves in a certain frame in order to achieve fantastic maneuvers for show or sport.

 Horses have up to four different types of teeth - incisors, canine, wolf, cheek.
 Incisors are the ones in the front that are used to grab and tear the grass.
 There are six upper (maxillary), and six lower (mandible).
 Canine teeth are mostly in found in males, historically used for fighting.
 Some mares develop these too, but they tend to be much smaller.
 The wolf teeth erupt close to where the bit would sit and horses can have up to eight of them that may need to be removed.
 It is thought that wolf teeth are an evolutionary "left over" from ancient horses, as they appear to serve no useful purpose in the horse today.
 The cheek are like the powerhouse of the mouth!
 They do the grinding of all the forage, and act as four (one in each quadrant) large, flat surfaces for effective grinding of food.
 There are 24 of these teeth in total - six upper and six lower on each side.